Gioack/My_projects/README.md

 It creates an hat.
 The user chooses how many types and how many balls for each type are in the hat.
 Example:(red=8, blue=9, striped=8)
-As a second argument the user chooses a number of balls inside the hat in this way:
+As a second argument the user chooses a number of balls inside the hat.
-- red:3, blue:2
 The user passes as a third argument a number that says how many draw from the hat will be performed to get the balls he/she just determined.
 The app does a large number of experiments and make the probability based on them.
 The default number of experiments is 75000, it is really precise.